shay-94/hangman247/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

-No installation required, just run the python file in your terminal window and follow the prompts.
+Add your list of words to the play_game() function call on line 57 and run the python file in your terminal window then follow the prompts.
 Good luck!

 File Structure: